rakibul-wdp/DSA-JS/math-for-programming/points-and-lines.md

 - Can apply Pythagorean Theorem to get distance between A and B?
 - dsub(AB) = root((x1 - x2)^2 + (y1 - y2)^2)

+# Rectangle

+- 4 points and 4 line segments
+- Opposite sides are equal
+- Each angle is 90deg
+- Sum of four angles is 360deg
+- Area: length x height